gvwilson/sensibleadventures/shapers/shapers.md

 ## Combat

 Once a fight starts, everything happens in turns that are a few seconds long in game time.
-(We say "a few" to avoid arguments about exactly how far someone can run in exactly five seconds...)
-In each turn, characters act in order of Fitness, with highest Fitness going first.
+(We say "a few" to avoid arguments about exactly how far someone can run in exactly five seconds…) In each turn, characters act in order of Fitness, with highest Fitness going first.
 If two or more characters are tied, the Director decides who goes first for the duration of that fight.

 In their turn, a character can take two actions.
 Each of the following counts as one action: